ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListLinked.rst

 So are linked lists totally useless?
 No!
 But they don't work well with our current List interface.

-Instead, to make linked lists useful, we would need an enhanced iterator interface, where we can move forwards and backwards in the list, and add/remove nodes through this enhanced iterator.
+To make linked lists useful, we need an enhanced iterator interface, where we can move forwards and backwards in the list, and add/remove nodes through this enhanced iterator.
 In the standard Java API, this kind of iterator is called a ListIterator_,